nrlhozkan/SwarmpProject/readme.md

 ```
 # Setup

-The simulation requires two JSON files containing the initial and current positions of drones and targets.They will be all created inside the Data folder by search and rescue file(search_and_rescue_prompt_script_new_myChanges.py).
-You can change file locations inside the scripts **to do**.
+The simulation requires two JSON files containing the initial and current positions of the drones and targets, all created inside the data folder by search and rescue file (search_and_rescue_prompt_script_new_myChanges.py).
+You can change the file locations within the scripts **to do**.

 ```makefile
 a.
 Initial drone positions